Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling: Introduction

 Vision-language models (VLMs) such as CLIP \cite{CLIP}, BLIP \cite{BLIP}, and Flamingo \cite{Flamingo} have demonstrated strong zero- and few-shot transfer performance by learning joint image-text embeddings through contrastive learning \cite{Zero_Shot_Prompting_1,Zero_Shot_Prompting_2,Few_Shot_Prompting_1,Few_Shot_Prompting_2}.
 However, their training in natural images and generic captions limits their effectiveness in CPath, where domain-specific semantics are critical.
 To address this issue, domain-adapted VLMs such as PLIP \cite{PLIP}, QuiltNet \cite{QuiltNet}, and CONCH \cite{CONCH} leverage large-scale pathology patch-text datasets and improve robustness and generalization at the patch level.
 Motivated by these capabilities, recent efforts \cite{TOP,PEMP,FOCUS} have integrated them into MIL frameworks to address the few-shot weakly-supervised WSI classification (FSWC) problem by incorporating domain knowledge via text prompts (Figure \ref{fig:figure1}(B)).
 Multi-scale VLM-based MIL methods \cite{ViLa-MIL,MSCPT,MGPATH} further enhance single-scale models by using scale-specific prompts that capture WSI multi-scale information to better represent hierarchical tissue structures.

 Although recent multiscale VLM-based MIL methods \cite{ViLa-MIL,MSCPT,MGPATH} have made impressive progress, effectively transferring VLM knowledge to MIL remains a serious challenge due to limited modeling of the complex hierarchical structure of WSIs and insufficient integration of multiple modalities.
 Specifically, as illustrated in Figure \ref{fig:figure1}(C), existing methods face two key limitations. \textbf{(1) Insufficient modeling of hierarchical interactions within the same modalities.} Existing models process visual and textual features independently at each scale and combine them through simple summation or averaging at the final prediction stage.
 This naïve fusion fails to capture hierarchical relationships across scales within each modality.
 In the visual domain, it overlooks the semantic progression from coarse tissue-level patterns to fine-grained cellular morphology.
-Also, in the textual domain, it fails to represent the transition from general morphological descriptions to specific structural details, limiting the model’s ability to leverage hierarchical semantics effectively. \textbf{(2) Inadequate alignment between modalities on the same scale.} Although multi-scale inputs are used, current models do not explicitly model the interactions between visual and textual features on the same scale.
-Moreover, they treat all connections uniformly, failing to distinguish between intra-modal (e.g., visual–visual) and cross-modal (e.g., visual–textual) relations.
-This lack of a modality-aware structure weakens semantic grounding and limits effective multimodal integration at each scale.
+Also, in the textual domain, it fails to represent the transition from general morphological descriptions to specific structural details, limiting the model’s ability to leverage hierarchical semantics effectively. \textbf{(2) Inadequate alignment between modalities on the same scale.} Existing models do not \textit{fully} explore interactions between modalities when constructing task-specific knowledge, often relying on simpler alternative mechanisms that lack the strong inductive bias \cite{Inductive_Bias_1,Inductive_Bias_2} needed for fine-grained cross-modal alignment.
+This limits their ability to effectively integrate visual and textual features.